JacekzMilo/Transaction-categorization/README.md

 - **HTML Pages**: The application includes HTML pages for user interaction and data presentation.
 These pages are designed to provide a user-friendly experience for uploading bank data.

+## Folder Structure

+- **application**: Contains frontend code, including `app.py` for uploading bank data.
+- **cloud_function**: Contains code for the Cloud Function responsible for data processing and loading into BigQuery.
+- **ML**: Contains code for training the ML model used in the Cloud Function for categorizing transactions.

 ## Deployment

 - **Cloud Function Deployment**: Deploy the Cloud Function on Google Cloud Platform.
 The function is triggered on bucket changes.